aconamos/shame_bot/README.md

 # Setup

 ## Environment variables
-- Rename `dot-env` to `.env` and populate the fields if developing
+- Rename `dot-env` to `.env` and populate the fields
-- Otherwise, fill them in in `compose.yaml`

 ## Run
 - If developing, `cargo run` will do
+- For production:
+    1. Run `cargo install sqlx-cli`
+    2. Run `cargo sqlx prepare`
-- For production, run `docker compose up --build -d`
+    3. Run `docker compose up --build -d`